sverch/shaunverch.com/_posts/2019-08-11-the-killer-feature.markdown

 In the end, the "block all but contacts" feature would still be nice, but this experiment may be more successful than I originally thought.

+### Update (2019-08-19)

+Of course right as I say that, I get two spam calls.
+So the overall results are "mixed" and I would still recommend getting a phone with a "block all but contacts" feature.